stackbit-projects/successful-tortoise-147d0/content/pages/index.md

     title: Welcome to the Den
     features:
       - title: Biodanza in a Nutshell
-        subtitle: The Poetry of the Human Encounter
+        subtitle: The Poetry of the Human Encounter.
         content: >
           Biodanza is more than just a dance or movement practice.
 Biodanza is a system that allows every single participant to (re-)discover their